 Attention: Precertification (sometimes referred to as prior authorization) is required for certain prescription drugs.
-You can find more information about this in the Medical Necessity and Precertification section of this booklet.
+You can find more information about this in the MedicalNecessity and Precertification section of this booklet.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Retail prescription drug program The pharmacy network for the plan is the ValueONE Network Locate a ValueONE Network Pharmacy at AlabamaBlue.com/ValueONE PharmacyLocator Prescription drugs (other than maintenance prescription drugs) can be dispensed for up to a 30-day supply View the Source+Rx 2.0 Drug list that applies to the plan at AlabamaBlue.com/2020Source PlusRx2DrugList Maintenance prescription drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply.
-View the Maintenance Drug List that applies to the plan at AlabamaBlue.com/Maintenance DrugList PLAN PAYS 100% of the allowed amount, subject to the following copayments for a 30- day supply for each prescription: Tier 1 drugs \$10 Tier 2 drugs \$20 Tier 3 drugs \$35 Tier 4 drugs \$75 Tier 5 (preferred specialty) drugs \$100 Tier 6 (non-preferred specialty) drugs \$200 Not covered
+SERVICE OR SUPPLY IN-NETWORK OUT-OF-NETWORK PLAN PAYS PLAN PAYS Retail prescription drug program The pharmacy network for the plan 100% of the allowed amount, subject to the following copayments for a 30- day supply for each prescription: Not covered is the ValueONE Network Locate a ValueONE Network Tier 1 drugs Pharmacy at AlabamaBlue.com/ValueONE \$10 Tier 2 drugs PharmacyLocator \$20 Prescription drugs (other than maintenance prescription drugs) can be dispensed for up to a 30-day Tier 3 drugs \$40 View the Source+Rx 2.0 Drug View the condition to the plan at Tier 4 drugs \$80 list that applies to the plan at AlabamaBlue.com/2021Source PlusRx2DrugList Tier 5 (preferred specialty) drugs \$125 Maintenance prescription drugs can be dispensed for up to a 90-day supply but the copayment is Tier 6 (non-preferred specialty) drugs \$250 applicable for each 30-day supply.
+View the Maintenance Drug List that applies to the plan at AlabamaBlue.com/Maintenance DrugList Tier 5 and 6 (specialty) drugs can be dispensed for up to a 30-day supply.
+The only in-network pharmacy for some Tier 5 and 6 (specialty) drugs is the Pharmacy Select Network . • View the Specialty Drug List that applies to the plan at AlabamaBlue.com/SelfAdminist eredSpecialtyDrugList Some immunizations may be received from an in-network pharmacy that participates in thePharmacy Vaccine Network.A list of the eligible vaccines these pharmacies may provide can be found at AlabamaBlue.com/VaccineNetw orkDrugList